miiiiiixy/-Automatic-Tik-Tok-software/README.md

 # Auto watch TikTok
 Newcomers programming, please give me more guidance.<br>
+This program uses Google's adb and fastboot toolkits<br>
 Before running this program, please ensure that you have enabled adb.
 ## How to use?
 1.dowload "software.zip"<br>